NathanLouth/DebianKiosk/README.md

    amixer -c 0 sset Master unmute
    ```
 ### Screen Tearing
-If you are getting screen Tearing and using an Intel Integrated GPU create file `/etc/X11/xorg.conf.d/20-intel.conf` and add the following contents:
+If you are having screen tearing issues and using an Intel Integrated GPU create file `/etc/X11/xorg.conf.d/20-intel.conf` and add the following contents:
 ```bash
 Section "Device"
   Identifier "Intel Graphics"